starstuffharvestingstarlight/tcg-ocr-scanner/README.md

 - xclip or equivalent for your OS (see xerox)
 - GNU make (to build dictionary files)

+On debian for example: `$ sudo apt-get install make xclip tesseract`

 ### Required data

-- cards.xml with the cards you'd like to recognise.
+- `cards.xml` with the cards you'd like to recognise.

 ### Required Hardware

 - Webcam with reasonable resolution and lighting (tested 800x600)
-- Optional rig to place the card in the best place for matching
+- Optional rig to place the card in the best place for matching and prevent it from moving around

 ## Installing